 By Arwa Lodhi

+In these times of conflict, anger and confusion, one artist is trying to make a difference.
 Metin Bereketli is an internationally acclaimed artist whose work has appeared in some of the most prestigious galleries around the world, including the Smithsonian Institution and the Pacific Design Centre, as well as in the pages of Cosmopolitan, Maison Francaise and the New York Times.

-Here, Metin tells Eluxe about the wonder of birds, the purity of children and the importance of eco-consciousness.
+Here in this exclusive interview, Metin tells Eluxe about the wonder of birds, the purity of children and the importance of eco-consciousness.

 What is the earliest memory you have of being in nature?